Failing To Administer Antibiotics During Labor

 Crandall & Pera Law is completely knowledgeable about the kinds of problems that can arise during labor and birth, especially when an expectant mother is not given the right antibiotics at the right time.
-Our professional team of labor and delivery negligence lawyers has offices in Cincinnati, Cleveland, Chagrin Falls, Columbus, and Chesterland, and has helped families in Ohio obtain fair compensation for infectious damage to both mothers and babies resulting from medical negligence.
+We have helped families in Ohio and Kentucky obtain fair compensation for infectious damage to both mothers and babies resulting from medical negligence.

 Common Infections That Require Antibiotics